ertval/groupie-tracker/doc/CREDENTIALS_SETUP.md

 ## Credentials setup and switching — HTTPS 🔒 and SSH 🔑

-This guide shows how to create, store and switch between two accounts (example: `work` and `personal`) when pushing to Gitea.
+This guide shows how to create, store and switch between two accounts (example: `work` and `personal`) when pushing to Gitea — and how to create a repo correctly from the start.
 Commands assume Git Bash (`bash.exe`) on Windows.

 What you'll find here
+- ✅ Getting started: set commit identity, init or clone a repo, .gitignore, default branch
 - ✅ HTTPS: how to save credentials, two clear options for per-repo auth, and how to switch accounts
 - ✅ SSH: how to create separate keys, configure host aliases, and use them per-repo
 - ✅ Verification, cleanup, and troubleshooting commands